ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

     # - r is a random coefficient, derived from hashing all data provided by the prover
     # - s is the secret embedded in the KZG setup
     # - n = FIELD_ELEMENTS_PER_CELL is the size of the evaluation domain
-    # - i ranges over all rows that are touched
+    # - i ranges over all provided commitments
-    # - weights[i] is a weight computed for row i.
-It depends on r and on which cells are in row i
+    # - weights[i] is a weight computed for commitment i
+    #   - It depends on r and on which cells are associated with commitment i
     # - interpolation_poly_k is the interpolation polynomial for the kth cell
     # - h_k is the coset shift specifying the evaluation domain of the kth cell